 Alipay Developer Center

-The Alipay Developer Center helps you to integrate with Alipay products.
+The Alipay Developer Center helps you integrate with Alipay products.
 This section provides information about how to use the Alipay Developer Center to perform the self-integration process.
-Contact firstname.lastname@example.org if you face issues with logging in.
+If you face issues with logging in, contact Alipay Merchant Technical Support.

 Integration with Alipay products via Alipay Developer Center consists of the following steps: